parasaurolophus/home-automation/README.md

 web content files.
 It does not require any special code on the web server.
-It uses only the native WebSocket support built into modern web browsers to communicate with the Node-RED back end and all dynamic rendering is done on the client side using JavaScript and the DOM API also built into web browsers.
-It does use certain browser features that require it to be loaded with a URL beginning with `http://` or `https://`, but it does not actually rely directly on any "server side rendering" code.
+It uses only the native WebSocket support built into modern web browsers to communicate with the Node-RED back end rather than using a package like _socket.io_.
+All dynamic rendering is done on the client side using JavaScript and the DOM API also built into web browsers. _Vue_ does use certain browser features that require it to be loaded with a URL beginning with `http://` or `https://`, but it does not actually rely on any "server side rendering" code.

 > _To emphasize this point, an early version of this
 > repository had a version of the dashboard implemented